-A lot of people all over the world like to eat Chinese food, but Chinese Medicinal Cuisine (食疗, shíliáo Chinese food therapy) is an ancient healing art you can explore.
-It is a kind of traditional medicine.
+A lot of people all over the world like to eat Chinese food, but Chinese medicinal cuisine is a special type — an ancient healing art you can explore.
+It is a kind of traditional Chinese medicine.

-Ancient Chinese medical books list hundreds of plants, animals, and chemical ingredients and tell their specific effects on the human body.
-These books give ideas about the physical principals involved in human health, and they describe how herbs or special foods help people, along with medical techniques such as moxibustion and acupuncture.
+Ancient Chinese medical books list hundreds of plant, animal, and chemical ingredients and tell their specific effects on the human body.
+These books give ideas about the physical principals involved in human health, and they describe how herbs or special foods help, along with TCM techniques such as moxibustion and acupuncture.

-The basic idea is to balance the qi, Yin and Yang, and the body fluids.
-This is the basic idea of Chinese traditional medicine.
+The basic idea is to balance the qi and the body fluids — the fundamentals of Chinese traditional medicine.
 It is thought that a healthy body or organ has a proper balance of these things.
 When they are out of balance, there is disease or sickness.

 Healing herbs or animal parts can be added to the diet to heal disease.
 Many of the same herbs are used by Western herbalists and herbalists in other parts of the world for the same conditions, so this strongly suggests that the herbs have real medicinal effects.
-Otherwise, how did people all over the world have the same herbal treatment ideas for hundreds of years?
+See more on The Top 10 Most Common Herbs and Spices Used to Flavor Chinese Food.

 All foods are categorized by qi temperature, ranging from high yang to high yin, and one of the five food flavors (sour, sweet, bitter, hot and salty).
 A food item's qi temperature and specific flavor influences the body in its own way.

 The ancient texts described not only what to prepare for meals, but also how to eat meals.
-If you eat meals with mainland Chinese people, you might be surprised at their attitude and customs about eating meals that have been part of the culture for hundreds of years.
+You might be surprised at these Chinese customs about eating meals that have been part of the culture for hundreds of years.

 - Try to avoid overly processed food.
 Eat naturally.